eartuc/true_cost_of_war/README.md

 # True Cost of War
 Calculate welfare impact of big shocks from migration flows.

-Please check the excel file "Welfare_Calculation_Simple.xls" for a simple demonstration of the methodology.
-The formula only requires the migration elasticity parameter $\theta$ and the change in migration flows after the shock, $\Delta \log{m}^{kl}_t$.
+Please check the excel file "Welfare_Calculation_Simple.xls" for a simple demonstration of the methodology, or run "produce_tables.m" in Matlab to reproduce the main tables with many robustness tests.

+The sufficient statistic requires one parameter and one data point: The migration (semi)elasticity parameter $\theta$ and the change in migration flows after the shock, $\Delta \log{m}^{kl}_t$.
 The paper explains how to convert the raw welfare measure to income equivalent loss and also discusses caveats.

 ***Formula***\
 The upper bound of welfare change in conflict/shock location $k$ (i.e., the lower bound of the welfare impact) can be expressed with the formula below (under the assumption that welfare does not increase in non-conflict/non-shock location $l \neq k$).